The Basics of On-Camera Flash

 The Gary Fong Lightsphere is a collapsible piece of ribbed and frosted rubber that fits snuggly on top of an on-camera flash and diffuses the light of the bare flash so that it falls more evenly and softly on the model.
 The product does reasonably well for what it is.
 It does in fact diffuse the light and produces reasonably pleasing light on the model considering that the picture is taken with on-camera flash.

 Why in the world are you comparing this product to tupperware?!?!

-The Gary Fong Lightsphere costs $50.
+The Gary Fong Lightsphere costs $50 (at the time of writing).
 For a hunk of rubber that produces only marginal improvements over the on-camera flash in my opinion, that is just way too much money.
 The fact is that the darn thing looks like a piece of tupperware to me.
 So, I got curious.
 Was this product doing anything that any other hunk of plastic couldn't do?
 I tested my hypothesis by taking several pictures with a few different pieces of tupperware to see if I had completely wasted my money on this expensive piece of tupperware called the Lightsphere.

 So which one produced the better lighting?
 The tupperware or the Lightsphere?